 We can now compute the homology for each step in a filtration.
-This leads to the notion of persistent homology [5, 24], which gives us all the information necessary to establish the topological structure of the metric space at multiple scales.
+This leads to the notion of persistent homology [5, 30], which gives all the information necessary to establish the topological structure of a metric space at multiple scales.